SuccessFactors Employee Central Data Imports challenges when customer is already live with Talent and how to fix them

 Customers follow different models given by SAP which includes Full Cloud, Hybrid Cloud or Side by Side.
-When customers follow hybrid approach, they usually implement talent modules in SuccessFactors and keeps the rest in their legacy system.
-Let’s consider below two cases for hybrid approach.
-In this blog we have taken examples by assuming legacy system as SAP HR on-premise.
+When customers follow hybrid approach, they usually implement talent modules in SuccessFactors and keeps the core HR and Payroll in their legacy system.
+In this blog we have assumed legacy system as SAP HR on-premise.

 Please note that it is important to adhere to the sequence given by SAP.
 You can read more about it here.

 The first file to be loaded for Employee data is the Basic User import.
 It is also called as User Data file (UDF).
-This is the base file for all SFSF modules.
+This is the base file for all SuccessFactors (SFSF) modules.

-There are 2 ids as given below in SFSF EC which are very important and needs to be mapped with legacy ids very carefully to make Concurrent employment (CE) and Global assignment (GA) work properly.
+There are 2 ids as given below in SuccessFactors (SFSF) Employee Central which are very important and needs to be mapped with legacy ids very carefully to make Concurrent employment (CE) and Global assignment (GA) work properly.

 In SAP HR on premise system we have Personnel number (PERNR) and Central Person (CP).
-For CE and GA scenarios the CP remains the same but new PERNR is created.
+For CE and GA scenarios the CP remains the same but new PERNR is created for new employment.
 Both PERNRs are related to same CP.
+Infotype 0709 in SAP HCM stores this relationship.
 You can consider Person id and User id in EC as CP and PERNR resp.

 I have seen few customers who didn’t follow this mapping when they implemented talent modules but when they planned to implement EC they realized that they have mapped CP and Pernr from on-premise to Userid and Person id resp.